kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

     validationError: "pool example.com/gpu/node-2 is incomplete: observed 1/2 slices at generation 5"
   # Partitionable pool (Alpha 1.37): one physical GPU offered as either a
   # full partition (80Gi cost) or two half partitions (40Gi cost each), all
   # backed by a single 80Gi CounterSet.
-The driver declared a grouping
+A grouping attribute was resolved
-  # attribute on the slice, so the controller emits the typed view.
-Here one
+  # for the pool, so the controller emits the typed view.
+Here one half
-  # half partition is in use, so 40Gi of the counter is consumed (debited
+  # partition is in use, so 40Gi of the counter is consumed (debited
   # per-device, not per-claim), leaving 40Gi.
 The other half still fits;
   # the full partition no longer does.
   - driver: example.com/gpu